carla-simulator/carla/Docs/core_sensors.md

 </p>
 </div>

 * __Experiment freely.__ Take a look at the __References__ section of this documentation.
-It contains detailed information on the classes in the Python API, sensors, and much more.
+It contains detailed information on the classes in the Python API, sensors, code snippets and much more.

 <div class="build-buttons">
 <p>